stroke-input/stroke-input-font/README.md

 # 'Stroke Input Keyboard' (font)

-This is the font used for the keyboard in
-[Stroke Input Method (Chinese keyboard for Android)][app].
+This is the font used for the keyboard in the Android keyboard app [Stroke Input Method (Chinese keyboard)][app].

-It is modified from an Apache 2.0 version of Noto Sans CJK TC, see [noto-sans-cjk-tc-fix].
+This font is modified from an Apache 2.0 version of Noto Sans CJK TC, see [noto-sans-cjk-tc-fix].

 Run `./generate.pe` to generate `StrokeInputKeyboard.ttf`.